solop-develop/ui-definitions-docs/README.md

 # ui-definitions-docs
-A UI Definition documentation based on components, compositions and pattern desingsoasda
+A UI Definition documentation based on components, compositions and pattern desings